Introduction

 1891 Memoranda Booklet

 A memoranda booklet containing a single penny lilac was available from vending machines.
-It had 64 pages including a variety of adverts, note pages, postage rates, and an 1891 calendar.
+It had red linen covers and contained 64 pages including a variety of adverts, note pages, postage rates, and an 1891 calendar.
 The stamp was perforated “SDS” (Stamp Distribution Syndicate).
+Nine booklets are currently known.

 An extract from The Times, 22 July 1892: